nbarlowATI/topicmodel-tools-packaging-tests/README.md

 (substituting in the usernames/passwords you used when registering with (Test)PyPi).

 * Then you can upload with the command:

-`twine upload dist/topic-modelling-tools-0.1.dev0.tar.gz -r testpypi` (for TestPyPi) `twine upload dist/topic-modelling-tools-0.1.dev0.tar.gz -r pypi` (for PyPi).
+`twine upload dist/topic-modelling-tools-0.1.dev0.tar.gz -r testpypi` (for TestPyPi)

+`twine upload dist/topic-modelling-tools-0.1.dev0.tar.gz -r pypi` (for PyPi).

 After this, people should be able to install your package, with e.g.

-`pip install topic-modelling-tools` (from regular PyPi) `pip install --index-url https://test.pypi.org/simple/topic-modelling-tools` from TestPyPi.
+`pip install topic-modelling-tools` (from regular PyPi)

+`pip install --index-url https://test.pypi.org/simple/topic-modelling-tools` (from TestPyPi).

-Note that if there are dependencies on other python packages, these packages might not be present in the TestPyPi repository, in which case pip installing from there might fail.
+Note that if there are dependencies on other python packages, these packages might not be present in the TestPyPi repository, in which case pip install-ing from there might fail.

 ## Unit tests